 - Have your child’s health care provider complete a Diabetes Medication Administration Form (DMAF) for your child every year:

-- Give your school the Diabetes MAF by July 13, 2018.
-This form gives your school important information about your child’s diabetes, treatment, and symptoms.
+- This form gives your school important information about your child’s diabetes, treatment, and symptoms.
 It also allows your child to have blood sugar levels checked, and take prescribed medicine (like insulin and glucagon) at school.

 Bring your child’s prescribed medicine and equipment to school.